Table of contents

 What is Alexa?

 These days, many of us are willing to trade in a little privacy for reduced hassle.
-However, with time, more and more people are concerned with their phones listening to them.
-Aside from this, the growing number of smart home users are also curious if their Amazon Echo devices are spying on them through Alexa.
+However, with time, more and more people are concerned about the possibility that their phones are listening to them.
+Many smart home users are also curious if their Amazon Echo devices are spying on them through Alexa.

-Known as Amazon's AI-assistant, Alexa helps users manage everything from their personal life to their work.
-With Alexa, you can do everything from scheduling meetings to buying things online.
+Known as Amazon's AI assistant, Alexa helps users manage everything from their personal lives to their work.
+With Alexa, you can do anything from scheduling meetings to buying things online.
 However, Alexa isn't without its fair share of issues.

-In this blog post, we will explore the privacy concerns around Alexa, and offer some tips on how to protect your information.
+In this blog post, we will explore Alexa's privacy concerns and offer some tips on how to protect your information.

 The problem with Amazon's Alexa

-The main problem with Alexa is that Amazon is collecting a lot of data about its users, and it is not clear what they are doing with that data.
+The main problem with Alexa is that Amazon collects a lot of data about its users, and it is unclear what they are doing with that data.
 In addition, there is a lot of speculation about how Amazon is using this information and how it's being acquired.

-Most users who use Alexa will know that it will gather data from information you dictate on purpose, such as for shopping lists, search requests, and so on.
+Most users who use Alexa will know it gathers data from information you dictate on purpose, such as shopping lists, search requests, and so on.
 Because of the nature of its smart assistant, Amazon is collecting countless data about its users, including their purchase history, searches, and locations.
-This information is valuable to Amazon because it uses this information to target ads and sell products.
+This information is valuable to Amazon because it uses it to target ads and sell products.

 But, does Amazon use Alexa to get this information from you without your consent by spying on you?